Geology of Afghanistan: Mesozoic (251–66 million years ago)

 Triassic rocks are present north and south of the Hindu Kush-central Afghan swell area.
-To the south, limestone and dolomite 1.8 kilometers thick sits directly atop Permian limestones.
+To the south, limestone and dolomite 1.8 kilometers thick sit directly atop Permian limestones.
 In some places, there is no clear depositional break between the Permian and Triassic.
 North of the Hindu Kush, Triassic rocks unconformably overlie older rocks, with a transgressive sequence ranging between 350 meters and seven kilometers and composed of shale, sandstone and conglomerate.
 In the southern part of the basin, thick sequences of volcanic rock are common.
 Black shale near Badakshan has been found to contain extensive Triassic fossils.

 In the east, Jurassic limestone, marl, shale and sandstone conformably overlies Triassic sediments.
 Volcanic rocks intercalate these units between Kabul and Khost.
-To the west, Jurassic rocks are different: mainly sandstone and shale up to three kilometers thick, with subordinate limestone and marl.
+To the west, Jurassic rocks are different: mainly sandstone and shale, which are up to three kilometers thick, with subordinate limestone and marl.
 Close to Karkar, geologists have found 200 meter sandstone, shale and limestone sequence from the Middle Jurassic overlying coal.
 Researchers view the 650 meter thick sequence in the northwest as the remnants of deposition in the extinct Oxfordian age "Pamir Sea."

 Like Jurassic deposits, Cretaceous rocks also differ from north to south.
 Between Asra and Khost, calcareous sediments interfinger with volcanic rocks.
 In east-central Afghanistan, 500 meters of sandstone, shale, marl and conglomerate overlies Paleozoic and Precambrian rocks.
 Conglomerate, greywacke and sandstone grading into limestone (rich in rudist fossils), sandstone and marl in the north and southeast suggests a large sedimentary basin.
 Limestone, marl and claystone up to 1.5 kilometers thick indicates a major marine transgression in the Aptian, from the north.